peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+* `void WriteJSONTo​(OutputStream outputStream,
+           JSONOptions options)`<br>
+ Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
 * `void WriteTo​(OutputStream stream)`<br>
  Writes this CBOR object to a data stream.
 * `void WriteTo​(OutputStream stream,
        CBOREncodeOptions options)`<br>
- Writes this CBOR object to a data stream.
+ Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.

 ## Field Details